Protection of Pupil Rights Amendment

 The Protection of Pupil Rights Amendment (PPRA) of 1978, sometimes referred to as the Hatch Amendment, is a law intended to protect the rights of pupils and the parents of pupils in programs funded by the United States Department of Education (ED).

+Implementation of the amendment was overseen by LeRoy Rooker.

 Provisions

 The Protection of Pupil Rights Amendment applies to programs that get their funding from the United States Department of Education.
 The PPRA was written to protect the rights of parents and students in two specific ways.
 First, any material used by students in ED funded surveys, analyses, or evaluations will be made available to parents to inspect prior to use with their child.
 Secondly, it ensures that schools and contractors acquire written parental consent before a minor student is required to participate in ED funded surveys, analyses or evaluations which may reveal personal information about the following: